how to write a product requirements document

 Aha! template uses a table format and fits a lot of info on one page.
 Source: Aha!

 Aha!
-Knowledge pricing starts at $39 per user per month and Aha!
+Knowledge starts at $39 per user per month and Aha!
 Roadmaps – at $59 per user per month.
 There’s also a free 30-day trial with no credit card required.

 Notion PRD templates